 ||Hours & Minutes

-1. Detailed knowledge (or information on where to find it) of immune and haematopoietic system cells and molecules, and of advanced disease-related topics which prepare the student for Honours Medical Sciences and allied subjects.
+- During this course students should: Obtain detailed knowledge (and information on where to find it) of human immune and haematopoietic system cells and molecules, and of advanced human disease-related topics which prepare the student for Honours in Medical Sciences and allied subjects.

-2. Knowledge of how changes to the normal physiology of immune system cells can underlie human diseases and disorders.
+- Understand how changes to the normal physiology of immune and haematopoietic systems can underlie human diseases and disorders.

-6. Improvement of computer skills and written information presentation skills, including ability to research a topic and produce a well-constructed educational web-wiki.
+- Improve their computer and written information presentation skills, including the ability to research a topic in depth and contribute to the production of a well-constructed educational online wiki.

 |Graduate Attributes and Skills